AHumanMaybe/WindowsSecurityScripts/README.md

 # WindowsSecurityScripts
-This Project has Scripts aimed at making Windows 10 and Windows Server systems more secure These scripts were made with the intention to secure Windows systems for the CyberPatriot Competition
+This Project has Scripts aimed at making Windows 10 and Windows Server systems more secure

 These were all created for the CyberCrustaceans team